 Murray is a solicitor and notary public having qualified in Scotland in 2005 and England in 2012.
 He is currently Head of Real Estate at Gilson Gray LLP, one of Scotland’s most prominent law firms.
 Previously he led the Scottish real estate offering of a major international law firm.
 Murray has a broad and diverse knowledge of the property industry and has advised institutional investors, developers and housebuilders, major corporates and FTSE 100 companies.
 Murray lives in East Lothian and his spare time centres on his family, primarily his two young sons and two rescue cats, Stella and Sakara.

 Catherine graduated from Edinburgh University with a BA (Hons) in English Literature and English Language before embarking on a successful career in broadcast journalism, working for BBC Scotland, several commercial radio stations and as news editor for GMTV Scotland.
-Since joining the Scottish Government in 2010, she has worked on a diverse range of topics including Brexit, education, culture, farming, climate change and animal health and welfare.
-She is currently head of the Further Education Student Support policy team.
+Since joining the Scottish Government in 2010, she has worked on a diverse range of issues including the Covid-19 response, Brexit, education, culture, climate change and animal health and welfare.
+She is currently head of the Retail policy unit.
 Catherine is an enthusiastic supporter of the Home, having rehomed her terrier cross, Sadie, from here in 2015.

 David joined the board of trustees in 2018.
 He is an advocate (Scottish barrister) during the day and the owner of a very lively young westie the rest of the time.
 David brings to the board experience in a number of legal fields, having represented and provided advice to individuals, businesses and charities over a number of years.
 He grew up in Durham, moved to Edinburgh for university and never went away.
 He is driven by a passion for animal welfare and for ensuring that EDCH continues to be a leading light in such matters in Edinburgh, Scotland and beyond.